 In the O’Shaughnessy Chronicles, descendants of southwest Wisconsin’s hard rock-mining, nineteenth century Cornish immigrants weather early twentieth century change.
-The third book in this series, Puppet on a String will be released Sept 28th.
-I’ll be signing books at the Midwest Cornish Festival.

 “‘Have you ever eaten Cornish tea biscuits, Earl?’

 Will hoisted the jar toward his neighbor.
 ‘Try one.
 There’s nothing better with a good brew.’” – Bittersweet Harvest

 Nearly two centuries after the first immigrants from Cornwall, England arrived in Iowa County, Wisconsin, local interest in Cornish food, architecture and culture is resurging.

 A Southwest Wisconsin Cornish Society was founded in 1991.
 The society has sponsored an annual Cornish Festival every September since 1993.

 It took a nearly a century, however, to recapture appreciation for the area’s Cornish heritage.

 As direct ancestral ties between Iowa County and Cornwall became increasingly diluted in the 20th Century, maintaining that interest became an uphill battle, says Catherine Whitford, a lifelong area resident who has helped lead the effort to turn that around.

 In 2012, Whitford was named a Cornish Bard by the Gorsedh of Cornwall, in a ceremony at Camelford, Cornwall.
 Bards are storytellers, poets, and singers who are tasked with keeping Cornish culture alive around the world.
 Whitford has traveled numerous times to Cornwall, and still has extended family there.
 “It’s just so important to tell people why we settled here in Iowa County, and who we are,” Whitford said.